ppericard/virtual-life-ai/ROADMAP.md

   - [x] **Tests verifying type usage**
   - [x] **Documentation of type system**

+#### Legacy Code Handling:
+- Legacy tests and code have been preserved for reference
+- These will be gradually migrated or removed during Phase 2
+- Test coverage needs to be improved from current ~65% to target 90%

 **Testing Requirements**:
-- **Unit Tests**: Every function and method has corresponding tests
+- **Unit Tests**: Every function and method has corresponding tests ✅
-- **Coverage Target**: Achieve 90% line coverage for refactored components
+- **Coverage Target**: Achieve 90% line coverage for refactored components 🟡
-- **Edge Cases**: Tests verify behavior with boundary values
+- **Edge Cases**: Tests verify behavior with boundary values ✅
-- **Invalid Inputs**: Tests verify appropriate error handling
+- **Invalid Inputs**: Tests verify appropriate error handling ✅
-- **Documentation Tests**: Examples in docstrings are verified
+- **Documentation Tests**: Examples in docstrings are verified ✅

 **Documentation Requirements**:
-- **Module Docstrings**: Each module has a docstring explaining its purpose
+- **Module Docstrings**: Each module has a docstring explaining its purpose ✅
-- **Function/Method Docstrings**: Every public function/method has comprehensive docstring
+- **Function/Method Docstrings**: Every public function/method has comprehensive docstring ✅
-- **Parameter Documentation**: All parameters are documented with types and descriptions
+- **Parameter Documentation**: All parameters are documented with types and descriptions ✅
-- **Return Value Documentation**: All return values are documented
+- **Return Value Documentation**: All return values are documented ✅
-- **Exception Documentation**: All exceptions that may be raised are documented
+- **Exception Documentation**: All exceptions that may be raised are documented ✅
-- **Usage Examples**: Each key component includes usage examples
+- **Usage Examples**: Each key component includes usage examples ✅

 ### Phase 2: Code Organization and Performance (Weeks 3-4)